Farzian Zainal: Background

-Zainal was born on Christmas Island and speaks Malay.
-Her grandfather was one of a number of Malaysian migrants who came to the island in the 1950s to work in the phosphate industry.
+Zainal was born on Christmas Island to a Malay family and speaks the language.
+During the 1950s, her grandfather migrated from British Malaya to the island, joining a wave of Malayan workers in the phosphate industry.
 Her father also worked in the mines.
 Zainal is a member of the fourth generation of her family to live on the island.
-She completed her education in Western Australia, like many other Christmas Islanders, since further education is not available on the island.
-She won a scholarship to study in Perth.
+She completed her education in Perth, Western Australia, like many other Christmas Islanders, since further education is not available on the island.
+She had previously won a scholarship to study there.